smwong4/neuronestdrafts/matlab-tutorial_data.md

-# First Level fMRI Data Analysis in MATLAB
+# fMRI Data Analysis in MATLAB using

-To conduct first-level fMRI data analysis using MATLAB, you will need to follow several steps, including acquiring the necessary data, preprocessing it, and setting up the analysis parameters.
-Below are the steps and the types of data you will need, along with instructions on how to get this data into MATLAB.
+This tutorial guides you through the process of analyzing fMRI data using MATLAB and SPM (Statistical Parametric Mapping).
+The focus is on scripting and using MATLAB commands rather than the SPM GUI.
+We will use a dataset from OpenNeuro and process it using pre-written batch scripts *from the SPM_fMRI_Example_Pipeline repository.
+The analysis replicates the preprocessing and first-level analysis steps described in a published study.*

 ### Types of Data Needed